Understanding Music Notes

 To find the sharp of a note you move the sound one higher.
 For example, on a guitar this would be moving one fret higher.
 On a piano you would move one key higher.
 In practice if you started on the note A and moved to the next fret of a guitar or key of a piano you would land at A#.
 For the sake of clarity I will simply use sharp notes in the remainder of this lesson when required.

 You may have noticed that with seven letters available and the fact there are 12 note labels that the maths will not add up to every letter having a sharp.
 Two of the letters in music do not have a sharp.
 Those notes are B and E. Look at the piano keyboard below.

 There are no black keys between the notes E to F and B to C. This is because no sharp is place between those particular notes.
 The black notes are the sharps on a piano.
 So with 7 letter names and 5 sharp names we arrive at our 12 note music system.
 The 12 notes of music are:

 A A# B C C# D D# E F F# G G#

 These are the labels we use for the sounds created by instruments.
-These are the foundations of our music system.
-These are the tools that we create scales and chords with.
+They are the foundations of our music system.
+Notes are tools that we create scales and chords with.
 See how fast you can memorise the order of the 12 note system of music.
 Through understanding music notes you will approach playing your instrument with more confidence.
 You will have better grasp of what you are playing at all times.

 Understanding music notes is the starting point of your musical journey.
 It starts an introduction to music theory.
 Has this article helped?
 Let us know on our Facebook or Twitter pages, we would love to hear from you.

 We have more of these practical insights to music available to you by coming in and seeing us at the Eastern Suburbs School of Music.
+Get in touch with us by calling Rhys on 0421 705 150 or via the contact page on this site.
 Hope to see you for a lesson soon!